viniciuszanella/viniciuszanella/README.md

 <p>
   Hi👋, My name is Vinícius Rafael Zanella, Systems analysis and development student and IT enthusiast!

-  - 📝 Currently studying analysis and development at Escola SESI
+  - 🎓 Currently studying analysis and development at Escola SESI

   - 💬 I am 17 years old, currently living in Brazil.
 I speak fluent English, intermediate Spanish, and i have experience with Java, Python and SQL.

-  - ⚡ I enjoy practicing sports, listening to music, and playing videogames!
+  - ⚡ Outside of tech, I enjoy practicing sports, listening to music, and playing video games.

   - 📫 How to reach me: **vini93112@gmail.com**
 </p>